Skip to content

 Warning

-There exists some discrepancies between IDA and Capstone, and they may not agree all the time on the disassembly. quokka tries to fall back to sane values.
+There can be discrepancies between the disassembler and Capstone.
+They may not always agree on the disassembly. quokka tries to fall back to sane values.

 Operands